Good for You (album)

 Good for You is the debut studio album by American rapper Aminé, released on July 28, 2017, by CLBN and Republic Records.
 The album features guest appearances from Ty Dolla Sign, Nelly, Offset, Charlie Wilson and Kehlani.

 Good for You was supported by five singles: "Caroline", "Heebiejeebies", "Turf", "Wedding Crashers" and "Spice Girl".
 The album received generally positive reviews from critics and debuted at number 31 on the US Billboard 200.

 Background

-On June 22, 2017, Aminé revealed the album's title name, cover along with its release date.
+On June 22, 2017, Aminé revealed the album's title name and cover along with its release date.

 Promotion

 The lead single from the album, "Caroline", was released on March 9, 2016.
 The music video for the song was released on June 1, 2016.
 It peaked at number 11 on the US Billboard Hot 100.

 "Heebiejeebies" was released as the album's second single on May 26, 2017.
 The song features a guest appearance from American singer Kehlani.
 It was later sent to urban contemporary radio on March 6, 2018.

 "Turf" was released on June 16, 2017, as the album's third single.
 "Wedding Crashers" was released on July 21, 2017, as the album's fourth single.
 The song features a guest appearance from American rapper Offset.

 "Spice Girl" was released on August 15, 2017, to rhythmic contemporary radio as the album's fifth single.
 The music video for the song was released on October 10, 2017.